NVIDIA/NeMo/docs/sources/source/speaker_recognition/tutorial.rst

     python hi-mia_eval.py --data_root='<embeddings_dir' --emb='<emb_dir>/test_all.npy' --emb_labels='<emb_dir>/test_all_labels.npy' --emb_size 1024

 This should output an EER rate of 8.72%.
 Above script also generates all_embs_himia.npy file which can be later used during PLDA scoring.
-..
-Here the --task argument was ffsvc task id for challenge.

-We also used PLDA backend to finetune our speaker embeddings furthur.
-We used kaldi PLDA scripts to train PLDA and evaluate as well. so from this point going forward, please make sure you installed kaldi and was added to your path as KALDI_ROOT.
+To finetune our speaker embeddings further, we used kaldi PLDA scripts to train PLDA and evaluate as well. so from this point going forward, please make sure you installed kaldi and was added to your path as KALDI_ROOT.

 .. note::